zanjayssel/aml-compliance-portfolio/Due-Diligence-Reports/Project-01-Customer-Due-Diligence.md

 Final Risk Rating: Medium Risk

 Recommendation: Approve account opening subject to standard due diligence requirements and ongoing transaction monitoring.

 ---

+## Methodology

+This assessment applies a risk-based approach aligned with internationally recognised anti-money laundering principles.
+The review considers customer identity, source of funds, jurisdictional exposure, transaction behaviour and potential financial crime indicators.

+The objective is to identify, assess and mitigate money laundering and terrorist financing risks associated with the customer relationship.

+---